ypdieguez/MexiApp/README.md

 # MexiApp
-MexiApp is a small application that helps you download the pdf sent by [MEXITEL](https://mexitel.sre.gob.mx/citas.webportal/pages/public/login/login.jsf) to your email and get the code and token provided.
+Useful desktop app to help a user make an appointment on the [mexitel website](https://mexitel.sre.gob.mx/citas.webportal/pages/public/login/login.jsf)

 ## Problem to solve
-To make an appointment in MEXITEL and finish the process, it sends a pdf file that contains a code and a token to the user email, and that the user must use to validate the appointment by copying them in the fields provided by MEXITEL for such validation.
-The problem is that the code is an image and the token is very long, and MEXITEL gives a very short time limit for the user to enter the information required, when doing it manually takes a long time.
+To make an appointment on the [mexitel website](https://mexitel.sre.gob.mx/citas.webportal/pages/public/login/login.jsf) and conclude the process, it sends a pdf file to the user's email that contains a code and a token, which the user must use to validate the appointment.
+The problem is that the code is embedded in an image and the token is very long, and the [mexitel website](https://mexitel.sre.gob.mx/citas.webportal/pages/public/login/login.jsf) gives a very short time limit for the user to enter them, when doing it manually takes a long time.

 ## Features
 - Speeds up the process of downloading and reading the pdf file.